gbauza3destinee/mashGame/src/ReadMe.md

     ex. city, country. city, state. city. country. state. mountainous state.

 ### UserHandler:
-    Requests User's Name and Pronouns
-    Provides Instructions to User as User is entering their values.
-    Provides Logic to ensure user is writing exactly 3 good entries, and 1 bad entry.
+    Communicates with User and shares Instructions
+    Prompts next Entry
+    Specifies errors and how to correct.

 ### Main :
     Receives all randomized entries from each classes' set.
     Provides the User organized result repeated back with their name.

+Requests User's Name and Pronouns